SquidRings/gameserver-panel/README.md

 A game server panel coded on python using flask and docker api.
 It's like a docker gui but in web browser

-# gameserver-panel

-A game server panel coded on python using flask and docker api.
-It's like a docker gui but in a web browser

 ## Installation